In the name of Allah, the most Beneficent, the most Merciful

 Oh Allah, please let our children forgive us for any and all mistakes we made – or will make – while parenting them.
 Let them look at our shortcomings and flaws with mercy, understanding, compassion, patience, and generosity.
 Allow them to always pray for us and for our forgiveness.
 Please let our children pray for all of our ancestors, and let all of our descendants always pray for us…long after we have left this realm.

 Oh Allah, bless my children with long, happy, healthy, imaan-filled lives in the company of their loved ones.
 Let them end their lives with the shahadah (testimony of faith) on their lips, in their hearts, and in their minds.
 Let them leave behind pious Muslim progeny who pray for them and for us.
 Please let my descendants be Muslim until the end of time.
 Grant my children a husn-al-khaatima (a beautiful ending).

 Oh Allah, grant us parents close, loving, happy, and fulfilling relationships with our children for all the days of our lives, and reunite us with them one day in Jannat ul Firdaus in the company of our Beloved Prophet, upon whom be peace.

 آمِيْن يَارَبَّ الْعَالَمِينْ (Amen, O Lord of the Worlds)

-Hina Khan-Mukhtar sincerely requests that you end these supplications with a prayer of blessing, protection, and acceptance for her, her parents, her husband, her three sons, her three siblings and their families, her in-laws, and for the original anonymous author who began compiling some of these prayers which HKM then edited and expanded.
+Hina Khan-Mukhtar sincerely requests that you end these supplications with a prayer of blessing, protection, and acceptance for her, her parents, her husband, her three sons, her daughter-in-law, her three siblings and their families, her in-laws, and for the original anonymous author who began compiling some of these prayers which HKM then edited and expanded.
 JazakAllahu khayr (may Allah bless you with good)!